maeshakib/Registration-and-profiling-of-900K-Rohingya-refugees-in-Bangladesh-coxsbazar-operation/README.md

   - BIMS Reports
     - Onmover tracking with BIMS data/operation level summary report.
 - Operational Reports and Statistics: I support the design and strengthening of operational reports and statistics, provide training and user guidance, and conduct field testing of new functionalities within respective applications.

+#### Business Analysis and Training
+- Business Analysis: I provide business analysis for operational needs, support discussions on business requirements for interoperability of local tools and applications within core applications, and ensure alignment with global standards.
+- Capacity Building: I contribute to the capacity building and guidance of technical users and administrators, providing training, coaching, and facilitation on data collection methodologies and data management.
+#### User Access and Permissions
+- User Access Management: I respond to and manage user access permissions for UNHCR staff, local government, and NGO partners in all applications( proGres,BIMS,GDT) in accordance with policies and standards, including the Data Protection Policy and local data protection protocols.
+- User Management Monitoring: I monitor and regularly clean up user accounts and access permissions, ensuring device and user management within local client and field server solutions, and preventing data loss through frequent data synchronization.

 #### Technical Issue Resolution
 - Technical User Support: I identify, diagnose, and escalate technical user errors, bugs, and queries related to core applications.
 I work in consultation with headquarters, external developers, and support teams to resolve these issues.
 - Data Quality and Mapping: I assist with data quality assessment, data clean-up, and mapping from legacy or external database systems to the current applications.
-#### Business Analysis and Training
-- Business Analysis: I provide business analysis for operational needs, support discussions on business requirements for interoperability of local tools and applications within core applications, and ensure alignment with global standards.
-- Capacity Building: I contribute to the capacity building and guidance of technical users and administrators, providing training, coaching, and facilitation on data collection methodologies and data management.